edulinq/python-utils/README.md

 ```

 #### CLI Configuration
-CLI configurations are configuration options specified directly on the command line, they are useful for quick configuration overrides without editing files.
+CLI configurations are options specified directly on the command line, they are useful for quick configuration overrides without editing files.
 Configuration options are passed to the command line by the `--config` flag in this format `--config <key>=<value>`.
 The provided values overrides the values from configuration files.
 Configuration options are structured as key value pairs and keys cannot contain the "=" character.